sanskrit/raw_etexts_english/blogs/manasataramgini/2007-05-26_the-paschimaugha-of-the-manavaugha-of-the-kaumaras.md

 +++
-title = "The paschimaugha of the mAnavaugha of thexa0kaumaras"
+title = "The paschimaugha of the mAnavaugha of the kaumaras"

 +++
 We were told that there was the lost temple of the pashchimaugha.
 After